moquist/cwmp-cpe-horde/README.md

 ## Potential TODOs

+* This tool is more like a framework, than a library.
+This seems OK, and perhaps inevitable, in order to have anything that works "OOTB".
+Also, this is in keeping with the pattern of how such things are often delivered: as working frameworks into which vendors are expected to insert their own custom functionality.
+HOWEVER, it would be good to have a clean, well-documented approach to proprietary extension, as will be required by almost any interesting test scenarios.
+    * Would it be good to have well-documented hooks with some kind of middleware pattern?
+E.g., `before-set-parameter-values`, `after-set-parameter-values`, etc.?
+    * Would it be better to refactor away from the "framework" approach, and provide an example composition that works OOTB, but with a documented use pattern to compose your own somewhere else, and just use this repo as a set of libraries?
 * Make the `PeriodicInformInterval` multiplier configurable instead of hard-coded to `1/1000`.
 * Finish the file-on-disk stateful-device implementation.
 * full TR-069 spec compliance